yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/security/create-kms-config/google-kms.md

     ![Google KMS](/images/yp/security/googlekms-config.png)

-3. Click **Save**.<br>
+1. Click **Save**.

     Your new configuration should appear in the list of configurations.
 A saved KMS configuration can only be deleted if it is not in use by any existing universes.

-4. Optionally, to confirm that the information is correct, click **Show details**.
+1. Optionally, to confirm that the information is correct, click **Show details**.
 Note that sensitive configuration values are displayed partially masked.

 Note that YugabyteDB Anywhere does not manage the key ring and deleting the KMS configuration does not destroy the key ring, cryptographic key, or its versions on Google Cloud KMS.